mabucai/3pi-US-PACT/Displacement Field Estimation/README.md

 ## License

 This repository is distributed under the Apache License 2.0.
 For further details, please refer to the `LICENSE` file.
-Copyright (c) 2026 YuQiao Wang and ZhuoJun Xie.
+Copyright (c) 2026 YuQiao Wang and Zhuojun Xie.

 ## Contact